Skip to Content

 Principle-based supervision

-1. Supervisors ensure good dimensions
+1. Supervisors ensure proper sizing

 2. Regulators manage public expectations